qoo7972365/SliverMoveMoveCleint/README.md

 # SliverMoveMoveClient

 SliverMoveMoveClient is a Go-based client tool designed to interact with the [Sliver C2](https://github.com/BishopFox/sliver) server.
-This tool implements several common lateral movement modules, allowing various operations on target hosts, such as log management and credential searching.
+This tool implements several common lateral movement modules, allowing various operations on target hosts, such as steal passwords and credential searching.

-## Features

-- **Pam Logger Module**: Logs passwords from su, sudo, and ssh authentication and sends them to a specified location.
-- **Credential Search**: Searches for sensitive credentials in the file system and memory.
-- **File Management**: Supports uploading, downloading, modifying, and managing file permissions.

 ## Usage